 - (2) Use a word that refers to men and a word that refers to women. - (3) Use pronouns that can be used for both men and women.
 Examples of Translation Strategies Applied The wise man dies just like the fool dies.
 (Ecclesiastes 2:16b ULT) "The wise person dies just like the fool dies."
 "Wise people die just like fools die."
-(2) Use a word that refers to men and a word that refers to women.
-For we do not want you to be uninformed, brothers , about the troubles that happened to us in Asia.
-(2 Corinthians 1:8) - Paul was writing this letter to both men and women.
-"For we do not want you to be uninformed, brothers and sisters , about the troubles that happened to us in Asia."
+Use a word that refers to men and a word that refers to women.

 (3) Use pronouns that can be used for both men and women.
 "If anyone wants to follow me, he must deny himself, take up his cross, and follow me."
 (Matthew 16:24 ULT) English speakers can change the masculine singular pronouns, "he," "himself," and "his" to plural pronouns that do not mark gender, "they," "themselves," and "their" in order to show that it applies to all people, not just men.